scottgroup/coco/README.md

 ## **Authors**

-* **Gabrielle Deschamps-Francoeur** - *Making of the multi-mapped read correction.*
+* **Gabrielle Deschamps-Francoeur** - *Making of the multi-mapped read correction and collaborated on the correction for ambiguous reads.*
 * **Vincent Boivin** - *Making of the annotation correction for ambiguous reads.* - [boiv2803](http://gitlabscottgroup.med.usherbrooke.ca/u/boiv2803)
 * **Michelle Scott** - *Mastermind of the project and awesome PI* - [scottgroup](http://scottgroup.med.usherbrooke.ca/)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.